-- In the international and transborder jetties, passengers with reduced mobility can have access to a transportation service using electric carts, from the security checkpoint to the boarding gate (departures level) and from the arrival gate to the Canada Customs hall (arrivals level).
+- In the international and transborder jetties, passengers with limited mobility have access to a transportation service using electric carts, from the security checkpoint to the boarding gate (departures level) and from the arrival gate to the Canada customs hall (arrivals level).

-- Reserved seating is available in boarding gate waiting rooms.
+- Reserved seating is available in the boarding lounges.

-- Adapted taxis are available between 7 a.m. in the morning and 2 a.m. at night upon request to the dispatcher at your arrival.
-Outside the above mentioned hours, it is imperative that you advise your airline who will contact our dispatcher.
+- Adapted taxis are available from 7 a.m. to 2 a.m. upon request to the dispatcher at your arrival.
+Outside these hours, you must advise your airline, who will contact our dispatcher.

 - Public pay telephones (except TTY phones) are equipped with a button that directly contacts ADM’s call centre for any request involving an emergency.

 - Wheelchair users can enter all shops and restaurants in the terminal.

 - Bars and VIP lounges have lowered sections for wheelchair users.

 - Every bank of public pay telephones has at least one telephone configured for access by wheelchair users.

 - TTY telephones (identified with the TTY pictogram) are available at every bank of public telephones in the terminal and boarding areas.

 - All pay telephones in the terminal are equipped with an adjustable volume control and a flux coil to assist hearing-aid users.